Archive for the 'death' Category

 I still don’t give a left-handed flying farkle about crude oil prices.
 Yes, it’s nice right now to pay relatively lower prices.
 But will my worrying about it cause prices to fall?
 Will not worrying about it cause prices to rise?

 CNN’s Bill Schneider recently claimed that lower oil prices could be the result of a conspiracy by Big Oil to help Republicans in upcoming midterms.
 Wha?
 Yet, just a few months ago, conspiracy theorists claimed that Big Oil colluded to jack up prices at the pump.
-So, regardless of if prices rise or fall, Big Oil and out to get you.
+So, regardless of if prices rise or fall, Big Oil is out to get you.

 This lose-lose situation is also found in articles about the economy.
 On Tuesday, USA Today ran a story called “Gas Price Decline May Spur Inflation“.
 When prices rise, inflation will occur.
 When prices fall, inflation will occur.
 As usual, Newbusters has spot-on analysis of this phenomenon.